cirosantilli/linux-cheat/virtual-machine/vagrant/README.md

 The typical workflow is to:

-- start with the officially supported `precise32` box
+-   start with the officially supported box like an Ubuntu one

 -   create a script / Chef Recipe / Puppet Recipe that installs everything that needs to be installed

 -   once satisfied, package the box because

     - other people can download it faster because it is a single file rather than multiple GET requests to different servers
     - installations may fail, for example due to Internet failures.